brycewray/hugo-site/content/posts/2019/09/back-with-hugo.md

 That may seem weird, but, as I [previously](/posts/2019/07/why-staying-with-hugo) [explained](/posts/2019/09/why-left-hugo-eleventy), a big part of the reason why I was looking to leave Hugo in the first place was that I wanted to learn more about how JavaScript-based SSGs work.

 However, because Eleventy is **so** easy and **so** flexible as compared to, say, [Gatsby](https://gatsbyjs.org), I just didn't find it challenging enough.
-That's kind of a strange tribute to Eleventy and its creator, Zach Leatherman, but it's a "while-I-say-goodbye" tribute.
+That's kind of a strange tribute to Eleventy[^contribute] and its creator, Zach Leatherman, but it's a "while-I-say-goodbye" tribute.

+[^contribute]: I also plan to keep giving a small monthly contribution to Eleventy's development, and still encourage others to do so.
+I would do the same for Hugo if the opportunity were there, but a look through the Hugo site indicates it has some large sponsors and apparently isn't seeking that kind of help.
+If that changes, I'll definitely put my (small amount of) money where my ever-active mouth is.

 ### I changed my mind about Node.js